Community Food Connection Program

 In 2022, in collaboration with Region 9 through a USDA Grant, we began a program addressing food sovereignty in the Mankato area by partnering with community members who have expressed concern that they are unable to access culturally significant foods and/or want to grow larger amounts of produce but do not have access to land.

 LEC provides participants with space and tools at the Community Farm and mentorship if needed.
-There were three groups who participated during our inaugural year and we are continuing to work with community members to expand the number of groups for the 2023 growing season.
+There were three groups who participated during our inaugural year and this number has increased to 18 groups for the 2023 growing season!
 2023 will also see expansion of the program to include a pathway to selling produce if desired.

 Community Garden Partnerships